HDFGroup/hermes/adapter/vfd/README.md

    application terminates.
 Thus, no files are produced.
 2. page size - The Hermes VFD works by mapping HDF5 files into its internal data structures.
 This happens in pages.
-The `page size` configuration option allows the user to specify the size, in bytes of these pages.
+The `page size` configuration option allows the user to specify the size, in bytes, of these pages.
 If your app does lots 2 MiB writes, then it's a good idea to set the page size to 2 MiB.
 A smaller page size, 1 KiB for example, would convert each 2 MiB write into 2048 1 KiB writes.
 However, be aware that using pages that are too large